Call: 988 and press 1 for the Military Crisis Line.

 The Army Suicide Prevention Office is not a crisis center and does not provide counseling services.
 If you or someone you know needs help, please contact the 988 Suicide and Crisis Lifeline at 988 and press 1 for the Military Crisis Line.

-SP2 educates and trains active duty, Reserve and National Guard Soldiers, Army Civilians and Family members on suicide prevention and postvention actions to minimize the risk for suicide to include:
+The Army Suicide Prevention Program educates and trains active duty, reserve and National Guard Soldiers, Army Civilians and Family members on suicide prevention and postvention actions to minimize the risk of suicide.

 Training and Education

-The Army conducts annual suicide prevention training for all Soldiers using the ACE (Ask, Care, Escort) training model.
-The goal of this training is to increase awareness of suicide risk factors and warning signs and available resources, and to encourage intervention with Army Family members who are at risk.
+The Army conducts annual suicide prevention training using the ACE (Ask, Care, Escort) training model.
+The training is for all Soldiers and is meant to increase awareness of suicide risk factors, warning signs and resources, and to encourage intervention for at-risk Army Family members.